How Listener Analytics Work in Castos

 But especially if you're new to podcasting you might have some questions about how Castos Analytics work.
-Here we'll dive into some of the most popular questions from other podcasters:
+Here are some of the most common questions we hear from other podcasters:

 Why are Castos Analytics different from Apple Podcasts?